mattiasvillani/AdvBayesLearnCourse/README.md

 ### Course information

+<font color="red"><b>Due to the Corona virus I am looking into the possibilities of live streaming the lectures for the course.
+There is still time for things to settle down, but be prepared that the course may have to be given online.
+So please wait a bit before you buy tickets.
+I will update this text when I know more.</font></b>

 This is the website for the PhD course Advanced Bayesian Learning.

 **The typical participant** is a PhD student in Statistics or related fields (Mathematical Statistics, Engineering Science, Quantitative Finance, Computer Science, ...).
 The participants are expected to have taken a basic course in Bayesian methods, for example Bayesian Learning at Linköping University or Bayesian Statistics I at Stockholm University.